STEM Mentors

 It is important to break down barriers and stereotypes of who a STEM professional is.
 This program provides students with exclusive access to a STEM mentor who can share their life experiences and inspire students to see themselves as STEM professionals.

-Applications for the 25-26 school year are closed.
-Please check back in April of 2026 to join next year’s group of AMAZING volunteers.
+Applications for the 26-27 school year are now open.
+Are you ready to join next year’s group of AMAZING volunteers and teachers?

 We asked our STEM Mentors: